AkshantVats/Learning/InterviewCampProblems/README.md

   19. You are given a sorted array A and a target T. If the target is found, return the index.
 If not,return the index where it would be placed if inserted in order.For example,A = [1,2,4,4,5,6,8] and T = 3, return index 2A = [1,2,4,4,5,6,8] and T = 0, return index 0A = [1,2,4,4,5,6,8] and T = 4, return index 2, 3 or 4 (they're all valid).

   20. Given a sorted array of Integers, find the target.
 If the target is not found,return the element closest to the target.For example,A = [1,2,4,5,7,8,9], Target = 6 -> Output Index = 3 or 4 (since both 5 and 7 are equally close)

+  21. Given an array that is cyclically sorted, find the minimum element.
+A cyclically sorted array is a sorted array rotated by some number of elements.
+Assume all elements are unique.For example:A = [4,5,1,2,3], which is just [1,2,3,4,5] rotated by 2 Result = index 2